Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Kolskeggr Miner's Hall](https://www.nexusmods.com/skyrimspecialedition/mods/36226) - Small, lore-friendly, and immersive expansion to Kolskeggr Mine which adds a miner's hall with a blacksmith, a food vendor, and two random miners

-- [Magical College of Winterhold](https://www.nexusmods.com/skyrimspecialedition/mods/1539) - A lightly magical, aesthetic overhaul for the College of Winterhold!

-  > :video_game: Due to bonuses, you should strongly consider doing all of your enchanting, alchemy, and magic school grinding in the college

 - [Morthal Where's Wares](https://www.nexusmods.com/skyrimspecialedition/mods/35751) - Adds a lore-friendly and much needed general goods store with an Argonian merchant to Morthal

 - [Morthal Quartermaster](https://www.nexusmods.com/skyrimspecialedition/mods/60698) - Adds a lore-friendly quartermaster to the guardhouse in Morthal

 - [Solstheim Caravan Trader](https://www.nexusmods.com/skyrimspecialedition/mods/46590) - Adds a Khajiit Caravan trader to Raven Rock

-- [Stendarr's Beacon Enhanced and Ruhmastered](https://www.nexusmods.com/skyrimspecialedition/mods/16178) - Adds new, lore-appropriate interior zones, outbuildings, and decor to complement the Vigil's aesthetic

 - [Village of the Skaal](https://www.nexusmods.com/skyrimspecialedition/mods/33752) - A simple overhaul of the Skaal Village on Solstheim